IntelliTect/Multitool/README.md

 ## ReleaseDateAttribute - Gets an UTC DateTime of compile time.
 Allows us to determine the build date/time

-### How to use

-- To help [hot reload in visual studio work properly](https://github.com/IntelliTect/Multitool/issues/125), the release date attribute will be automatically be generated during compilation on a CI runner, but it won’t generate locally by default.
-If you want it to generate locally, set the `ReleaseDateAttribute` to true within a property group in your project file. (`<ReleaseDateAttribute>true</ReleaseDateAttribute>`)

 ### Blog Post/Additional Information: [How To Display the Build Date of a .NET Application](https://intellitect.com/blog/build-date-net-application/)

 ### Samples: